Stop taking our children

 Most of the mothers we are in touch with are women of colour and immigrant, who face structural prejudices.
 A 2020 government Review of the family courts found sexism, racism, disability and class discrimination are rife.

 - Supporting mothers with their cases using the principles of self-help.
-See self-help Guide.
+SNS self-help Guide is widely used - mums say it's really useful.

 - Building a network of self-help support groups, academics, lawyers, social workers and other professionals.